-- Requests for Loss of Pay leave may be considered by the Executive Manager based on the genuine and unavoidable needs of faculty and may be sanctioned at the discretion of the Manager after considering all aspects of the institution's requirements in respect of its academic activities. - ii) LOP without written approval will be considered as unauthorised leave and disciplinary action will be taken accordingly.
+Requests for Loss of Pay leave may be considered by the Executive Manager based on the genuine and unavoidable needs of faculty and may be sanctioned at the discretion of the Manager after considering all aspects of the institution's requirements in respect of its academic activities.

-College with Potential for Excellence Re-accredited by NAAC with 'A' Grade www.stthomas.ac.in principal@stthomas.ac.in iii) LOP leaves beyond six months at a time, will not be counted towards service of the concerned faculty for yearly annual increments.
+- ii) LOP without written approval will be considered as unauthorised leave and disciplinary action will be taken accordingly. - iii) LOP leaves beyond six months at a time, will not be counted towards service of the concerned faculty for yearly annual increments.